ha5dzs/volciclab-utilities/robot_server/Readme.md

 #### **`volciclab_robot_config.m`**

-For easier access to fine-tuning network settings, the network-specific configuration is assembled into a single structure.
-This structure is the `volciclab_robot_config_struct`, and is used as the first argument for every function listed here.
+For easier access to fine-tuning network settings, every function calls this script.
+This is where the connection-specific things are set.
 It is initialised as follows:

 ```Matlab